|On This Page:|

 Federal Regulations | Earned And Non-Earned Aid | Post-Withdrawal Disbursements | Required Returns | Refund of Earned Aid

 Federal aid funds are awarded under the assumption that you will attend the institution for the entire period in which federal assistance was awarded.
 If you withdraw from school, you may no longer be eligible for the full amount of Title IV funds that you have received or were scheduled to receive.
 Therefore, a withdrawal may not only affect you academically but financially as well.
 We encourage you to read the information below regarding financial aid and withdrawals.

 This law requires that institutions determine the amount of federal financial aid (Title IV programs) that a student earned at the time of his or her withdrawal.
-The Title IV programs that are covered by this law include: Federal Pell Grants, Federal Supplemental Educational Opportunity Grants (FSEOGs), Federal Direct Stafford Loans, Federal Direct PLUS Loans, and Federal Perkins Loans.
+The Title IV programs that are covered by this law include: Federal Pell Grants, Federal Supplemental Educational Opportunity Grants (FSEOGs), Federal Direct Stafford Loans, and Federal Direct PLUS Loans.

 When a student withdraws during the payment period or period of enrollment, the amount of Title IV program assistance that the student earned to that point (Withdrawal Date) is determined by a specific federal formula.
 If the student received less assistance than the amount that was earned, the student may be able to receive those additional funds as a Post-Withdrawal disbursement.
 If the student received more assistance than the amount that was earned, the excess funds must be returned by the school and/or the student.